The quantizer function is an incredibly useful feature in Garageband, and I use it on pretty much every track.

 In the following image, we can see that the MIDI notes have been pulled exactly on to the grid.
 That, essentially, is what we’re doing when we quantize music.

 When I first started using this software, I used to go through each MIDI note, select it, and manually push it on to the grid line, until I discovered that with a few clicks of the Trackpad, you can just do it automatically without wasting so much time.
+Another way to cut your learning curve with this stuff is to use PianoForAll (from their website), which is one of the best ways to learn the keyboard for music production purposes.

 Without further ado, let’s get right into it.